Skip to content ↓

 When can my 2-year-old start nursery?

-Eligible 2-year-olds can start their free 15 hours from the 1st January, 1st April or 1st September after their 2nd birthday and as soon as we have a place.
-We cannot take a child before they are 2.
+Eligible 2-year-olds can start their free 15 hours the term after their 2nd birthday, as soon as we have a place.

 When do I find out if we have a place?